mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering-part-1.md

 Aug 27, 2022
 May 27, 2023

+This is the first post in a series of lecture notes on security engineering, based on the postgraduate-level course with the same name at King's College London.
+These notes cover most of the topics, but not as deep and without assignments, and are primarily intended as a reference for myself.

 ## <a name="1" class="anchor"></a> [Computer programs and compilation](#1)

 A computer program is a sequence of bits (0 or 1), and organized as 8-bit bytes, where one byte is 8-bits and each byte represent some text character (ASCII standard).
 Most programs are developed in a high-level programming language, then compiled, or translated, into an object file, which is executed by a process, and finally terminated.